nautes-labs/website/src/en/guide/user-guide/run-a-pipeline.md

     # Environment name
     environment: env-dev-demo-$suffix
     # Optional
-    # The customization namespace is used to deploy applications in the target environment's namespace,
+    # The customization namespace is used to run pipelines in the target environment's namespace,
     # supporting multiple customization namespaces.
-    # If not specified, the default namespace with the same name as the deployment runtime will be created.
+    # If not specified, the default namespace with the same name as the pipeline runtime will be created.
     namespace: pr-demo-ns-$suffix
   # Optional
   # Resources needed for running pipelines, such as ConfigMap, PVC, etc.